 For example, banking chatbots are designed to automate the new account opening process.
 A customer may ask the bot for a new account opening form online, fill out the state, and upload the necessary documents.
 The form can be submitted to the bot for preliminary processing like running credit score checks, scanning driver’s licenses, extracting ID card data, etc.

-At Ellicium, our profound understanding of AI, ML, and analytics gives us an advantage in helping enterprises get the RPA done right.
-We focus on bringing the best out of automation initiatives by simulating knowledge-based tasks on computer vision, speech and pattern recognition in line with your organization’s business objectives.
+At Emergys, our profound understanding of AI, ML, and analytics gives us an advantage in helping enterprises get the RPA done right.
+We focus on bringing the best out of automation initiatives by simulating knowledge-based tasks on computer vision, speech, and pattern recognition in line with your organization’s business objectives.

-More importantly, with Ellicium’s cognitive automation services, businesses can experience reduced manual intervention, uninterrupted work, improved accuracy, optimum human resource utilization and system agnosticism.
-It also results in improved data quality, faster implementation, ease of use, greater productivity and higher ROI.
-Explore our services here.
+More importantly, with Emergys cognitive automation services, businesses can experience reduced manual intervention, uninterrupted work, improved accuracy, optimum human resource utilization and system agnosticism.
+It also results in improved data quality, faster implementation, ease of use, greater productivity, and higher ROI.

 Automating complex and time-intensive processes requires a structured approach to completing the task– opening a new bank account, closing an invoice, driving patient care, or facilitating legal documentation.

-Hence, enterprises should partner with experts to develop an efficient RPA process and make well-informed decisions.
-Connect with us to learn more.
+Enterprises should partner with experts to develop an efficient RPA process and make well-informed decisions and to tackle Automation complexity with faster ROI, higher accuracy, and scalable growth.
+Take the first step toward intelligent automation today.
+Connect with us, to learn more.